Millions for the bishops: Why the German state pays the wages for the church (2010)

-The two former state churches, Catholic and Protestant (Lutheran), retain many privileges
+[In Germany today the two former state churches, Catholic and Protestant (Lutheran), retain many privileges.]

 The Protestant Church is also sponsored.
 Last year the State of Bavaria alone paid over €80 million to both denominations.
 In Baden-Württemberg the claims for maintenance yield €49 million each for the Catholic and the Protestant churches.
 Also in the north the payments are hefty.
 In Lower Saxony it was €7.6 million for the Catholics and €30 million for the Protestants.
 Altogether the wages paid by the state last year alone amounted to half a billion euros.